thefrontside/graphgen/website/src/pages/en/introduction.md

 🧐 **Factories** partially alleviate this problem by automating the generation of your fixtures.
 As your schema evolves, you can change a single factory rather than patch a thousand individual records.
-But a schema defines more than just the shape its records, just as important, it also defines the _relationships_ between those records, and factories don't help you there.
+But a schema defines more than just the shape of its records.
+Just as important, it also defines the _relationships_ between those records, and factories don't help you there.

 🤩 **Graphgen** is a whole-meal solution for creating complete datasets that contain not only realistic records, but also realistic